Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 **One important note,** if the date and time are wrong on your computer this calculation will be incorrect.

 The nerd-judo which can be done with dates in SQL-R is endless.
-But that covers a lot of the basics.
+But this covers a lot of the basics.

 If you've missed the code bits throughout this article, here it is all at once: